Ronan-O-Murchu/keep-n-it-welly/README.md

 ### HTML

-No errors were returned when passing through the official
+- No errors were found when passing through the official W3C Markup Validation for all the HTML and CSS pages within the website.

 - __Home Page Validation__
   ![W3C HTML validator - Home Page](assets/images/readme-images/validation-html-home-page.png)